Thearith/Holmusk-Backend-Challenge/README.md

 # Holmusk-Backend-Challenge

 Holmusk Daily allows you to search for food and their nutrient details in real time.
+Visit [http://holmusk-daily-63927.onmodulus.net/](http://holmusk-daily-63927.onmodulus.net/).

 Holmusk Daily's features include: